Ro4052/react-webpack-babel/README.md

 # Basic React, Babel and Webpack Build

-This project was set up as a very basic example of how to setup a React app using Webpack and Babel.
+This project was set up as a very basic example of how to configure a React app using Webpack and Babel.
 Some of the features of this build include:

 - JS/JSX loading
   - Including extensions